St Martha Class

-Now that your child is in Upper Key Stage 2 please encourage them to take responsibility for their behaviour and learning and help them understand this is fundamental to their future at secondary school and beyond.
+Now that your child is in Upper Key Stage 2, please encourage them to take responsibility for their behaviour and learning and help them understand these are fundamental to their future at secondary school and beyond.

-We would be glad to speak to you at a convenient time about any queries you or your child has throughout the year, please catch us at the end of the day or speak to the office to arrange an appointment.
+We would be glad to speak to you at a convenient time about any queries you or your child have throughout the year.
+Please speak to the office to arrange a phone call or email conversation.

 The core priorities of the school this year are reading and writing.

-Each term the children are set a curriculum challenge which is linked to the cross-curricular theme.
+Each term, the children are set a curriculum challenge which is linked to the cross-curricular theme.
 Every lesson includes a challenge which the children strive to reach to extend their learning further.
-Weekly chocolate challenges are set in maths bases on the weeks learning, children complete the task independently and one child is selected to win a prize.
+Weekly chocolate challenges are set in maths based on the week's learning.
+Children complete the task independently and one child is selected to win a prize.